horitaku1124/db_data_converter/readme.md

 ------------------

 ## How to use
-opem index.hmtl in your Browser
+open index.html in your Browser

 ```bash